josh-stillman/devops-for-typescript-devs/README.md

 # Setup the AWS CLI

 Let's take a minute to set up the AWS CLI.
 It's useful for all kinds of things, like listing the resources in our account.
-And when we get to using Pulumi, we'll need to have the AWS CLI configured locally so Pulumi can manage our infrastructure for us.
+And we'll need to have the AWS CLI configured locally so Pulumi can manage our infrastructure for us later in the course.

 - Install the [AWS CLI](https://aws.amazon.com/cli/).
 - Generate an access token for your admin user.
 IAM → User → Security Credentials → Create Access Key.
 - Copy paste both public key and secret.
 Keep them somewhere safe and secure.
-You can only view these credentials once, so make sure.
+You can only view these credentials once, so make sure you copy them before navigating away.
 - In your terminal, run `aws configure`.
   - Add your credentials.
-  - Select us-east-1.
+  - Select us-east-1 for your region.
   - Select JSON for output.
 - Give it a try!
 Run this command with your bucket name to list the files in it. `aws s3 ls s3://jss.computer`.